vamise/payment-protocol-sdk/README.md

-# What is Zebec Protocol?
+# What is Payment Protocol?

-The Zebec Protocol is a Solana based modern day Payroll solution which allows employers to pay employees every second.
+The Payment Protocol is a Solana based modern day Payroll solution which allows employers to pay employees every second.
 Our protocol allows employers to pay team members in crypto, by second, through its continuous settlement mechanism.

-The Zebec Protocol is not just limited to streamlined payments.
+The Payment Protocol is not just limited to streamlined payments.
 On top of pay per second, we aim to enable real time liquidity through features such as automated dollar cost averaging, yield farming, crypto IRA, 401k accounts, free fiat off-ramp and custom debit card.

-# Zebec Program
+# Stream Payment Program

 Devnet - 7FNWTfCo3AyRBFCvr49daqKHehdn2GjNgpjuTsqy5twk
 Mainnet - Coming Soon

-# Next Zebec Update
+# Next Payment Protocol Update

 Mainnet , USDC , USDT

-# Install The Zebec Protocol js sdk
+# Install The Payment Protocol js sdk

 `$ npm i zebecprotocol-sdk @solana/web3.js buffer-layout @solana/spl-token`